 Why Kitchen & Dining Lighting Matters More Than Any Other Room

 The kitchen is the most light-demanding room in any home — it’s simultaneously a workspace (food prep), a gathering space (island seating), and a showcase (cabinetry, backsplash, countertops).
 Dining areas add another layer: lighting must transition from functional (family meals) to atmospheric (dinner parties).
 Most homes get kitchen lighting wrong — a single ceiling fixture that casts shadows on every work surface.
+The solution is layered kitchen lighting: three distinct light sources working together to create a space that’s both functional and beautiful.

-• Ambient lighting — fills the room with even, shadow-free light
+• Ambient lighting — fills the room with even, shadow-free light from ceiling fixtures or recessed downlights.

-• Accent lighting — highlights architectural features, glass cabinets, or a backsplash
+• Accent lighting — highlights architectural features, glass cabinets, or a backsplash with directional light.

 Kitchen Lighting Zones — What Goes Where